vince7lf/aerial_wildlife_detection/doc/mapserver.md

-# Install and configure mapserver to serve images
+# Install and configure mapserver to serve image's annotations through WFS

 _mapserver_ stable version for Ubuntu is the version 7.4.4 as we speak.
 Version 8.0 is still in dev mod and not available as a stable release.